-We highlight the following significant facts and matters that may be reasonably considered to bear upon our objectivity and independence, including any principal threats.
+We highlight on the following page the significant facts and matters that may be reasonably considered to bear upon our objectivity and independence, including any principal threats.
 However we have adopted the safeguards below to mitigate these threats along with the reasons why they are considered to be effective.